 Waterfalls, hot springs, lagoons, and deep ravines are part of its natural wealth, but Chignahuapan has more to offer with its friendly people, architecture, its gastronomy, its festivals, and its tradition in the artisan manufacture of spheres.
-This Magical Town of the Sierra Norte of the state is full of adventure and surprises; here you will find from the biggest Virgin of Latin America, to the smallest Christ of the world.
+This Magical Town of the Sierra Norte of the state is full of adventure and surprises; here you will find from the biggest Virgin of Latin America to the smallest Christ of the world.
 These attractions make it a destination where you'll live a relaxed weekend while stocking up on holiday decorations.

 There are more than 250 family workshops and/or factories dedicated to this activity that together produce more than 100 million spheres per year (distributed throughout the country).
 They are made entirely by artisan hands that express in each of them their dedication and care.
 When you buy one of these pieces, you contribute to improving their family's economy.